Trump’s Iowa state fair spectacle clouds DeSantis as former president is joined by Florida officials

 “So to all my friends in Iowa when you see them come for this man, know that they are coming for this movement, and they are coming for all of us,” said Rep. Matt Gaetz, R-Fla.

+Former Vice President Mike Pence said he was “for Governor Kim Reynolds before it was cool.”
+Business entrepreneur Vivek Ramaswamy encouraged fairgoers to give her a round of applause.

+Trump also sought to soothe tension between him and Reynolds Saturday even though he didn’t appear with her.
+But in addressing the drama with Reynolds, Trump repeated his claim that he was responsible for her election.
+Trump campaigned with Reynolds during her 2018 bid, which she won narrowly.
+She won reelection by a much larger margin in 2022.

-There was not a trace of concern in the air — given the concentration of supporters, the range of ages and the sea of Make America Great Again hats — about Trump’s indictment this month on federal felony changes he worked to overturn the 2020 election in the run-up to the violent riot by his supporters at the U.S. Capitol on Jan.
+For Trump’s team, there was not a trace of concern in the air — given the concentration of supporters, the range of ages and the sea of Make America Great Again hats — about Trump’s indictment this month on federal felony changes he worked to overturn the 2020 election in the run-up to the violent riot by his supporters at the U.S. Capitol on Jan.
 6, 2021.

 Stopping briefly to talk to reporters, he declined to say whether he would comply with a protective order by the judge overseeing the election conspiracy case, limiting what the former president can publicly say about evidence in the investigation as he campaigns.